-Under California employment law, non-exempt employees are entitled to overtime pay if they work
+Under California overtime law, non-exempt employees are entitled to overtime pay if they work

 - more than eight (8) hours in a single workday,